Jack racing on the track in Bellahouston Park

 Of course, Jack continued to run in vets races at home and in the course of these he has beaten some notable athletes, eg he once defeated Ben Bickerton of Shettleston Harriers in the 10000m championships at Bellahouston Park.
 Ben was always a quality athlete and you can read about him here .
 Always a good advert for the sport, Jack recruited other runners to the sport.
 These include Hugh Currie who worked on the ‘Daily Record’ when Jack was there.
 Hugh had been a member of the Creag Dhu Mountaineering club and was very fit so that when he came into the sport as a veteran he was immediately very successful and set the M65 record for the London Marathon.

 It is clear from the above that Jack has had a wonderful career in the sport.
 A career in which he ran hard and well for many years before putting a lot back in the form of his work with the veterans movement worldwide.
-Always the same to speak to, Jack is always even tempered and good natured and never has a bad word to say about anybody.
+Always the same to speak to, Jack was always even tempered and good natured and never had a bad word to say about anybody.
 Jack died in January 2020 at the age of 90.